South Island Itinerary 10 days

 Day 5: Queenstown & Queenstown to Dunedin

-Since I have bungee jumped in Queenstown and have skydived twice in other places in the past, this time I chose to do the zip line.
-It is a super fun way to spend few hours in Queenstown.
+Having previously experienced bungee jumping in Queenstown and skydived twice in other locations, this time, I opted for the exhilarating zip line.
+It proved to be a super fun way to spend a few hours in the adventure capital of New Zealand.

 I booked the tour through Viator: